Advisories for Pypi/Urllib3 package

 urllib3's request body not stripped after redirect from 303 status changes request method to GET

-urllib3 is a user-friendly HTTP client library for Python. urllib3 previously wouldn't remove the HTTP request body when an HTTP redirect response using status 301, 302, or 303 after the request had its method changed from one that could accept a request body (like POST) to GET as is required by HTTP RFCs.
-Although this behavior is not specified in the section for redirects, it can be inferred by piecing …
+urllib3 previously wouldn't remove the HTTP request body when an HTTP redirect response using status 303 "See Other" after the request had its method changed from one that could accept a request body (like POST) to GET as is required by HTTP RFCs.
+Although the behavior of removing the request body is not specified in the section for redirects, it can be inferred by piecing together information from different sections …

 Authorization Header forwarded on redirect